Article Submission Guidelines

 Submission of Recordings, Scores, Books, and DVDs for Review

-- Bassoon Books and DVDs for Review: send an inquiry to Ryan Romine at firstname.lastname@example.org.
-Please include the book’s title and a brief description.
+- Oboe or Bassoon Books and DVDs for Review: send an inquiry to Ryan Romine at email@example.com.
+Please include the work’s title and a brief description.

 - Submitted materials will not be returned.